asim/aslam/README.md

 # Nasir

-A personal assistant for the family.
+An AI assistant for the family.

 *Nasir* is Arabic for "helper".